pmean/build-website/text/07/CumulativeProbabilities.md

 ![](http://www.pmean.com/images/images/07/CumulativeProbabilities11.gif)

 This page was written by Steve Simon while working at Children's Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
+Although I do not hold the copyright for this material
+- I am
+reproducing it here as a service
+- as it is no longer available on the
+Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Poisson